aimms/how-to/C_Developer/Sub_Connectivity/sub_excel_csv/index.rst

 .. image:: /Images/spreadsheet-file-128.png
    :scale: 100
    :align: right
-   :alt: AIMMS Excel/CSV Help & Support

-Excel and CSV
+   :alt: AIMMSXL Library (AXLL)

+AIMMSXL Library (AXLL)
 =============================

 .. meta::
-   :description: Help and support with connecting AIMMS to Excel and CSV files.
+   :description: Help and support with connecting AIMMS to Excel and CSV files using AXLL.

-Link your AIMMS model to spreadsheet data in Excel and CSV files.
+Here you will find articles on how to connect your AIMMS aplication to Excel and CSV files using AXLL Library.

 .. toctree::
    :maxdepth: 1

    /Articles/85/85-using-axll-library
    /Articles/197/197-reading-data-from-excel
-   /Articles/586/586-read-write-csv
    /Articles/228/228-data-ranges